RehcubGit/IKRig/Readme.md

 * Open the Configurator
 * Drag in you Animation Clip
 * Hit "Create IK Animation"
-The IK animation object you now be saved in the IKAnimation folder
+The IK animation object will be saved in the IKAnimation folder

 IKRig
 ---